spolu/settle/site/content/posts/settle-introduction.md

 - an indicative list of offers involving the assets it is authoritative for (order book)

-One nice property of this, is that users don't have to manage a private key, they just have credentials with their mint that can be rolled or retrieved easily.
+One nice property of this, is that users don't have to manage a public/private key pair, they just have credentials with their mint that can be rolled or retrieved easily.
 But they do have to trust their mint.

 *Value is exchanged by crossing offers across mints*

 Users of Settle issue assets (or IOUs) of the form **kurt@princetown.edu[USD.2]**; an IOU from Kurt on a mint operated by Princetown, for **USD** dollars expressed as cents.
 Each users can freely issue their own assets.
-A user's mint is authoritative for the assets they issue, and it maintains and manages balances (of other users) for these assets.
+As a user's mint is authoritative for the assets they issue, it maintains and manages balances (of other users) for these assets.
 Hence, issuing or transferring IOUs to others simply involves posting instruction to one's own mint.
 As an example **kurt@princetown.edu** can simply issue a